 Growth - Economic growth in Pendergrass and the surrounding areas has begun to improve.
-We have added approximately 200 new homes to our community.
+We have added approximately 120 new homes to our community in the past year.
 With this growth comes the responsibility of striking a balance between maintenance of existing assets and acquisition of new assets to properly serve our community.
-We are currently experiencing a housing start growth in the City and expect to add more than 60 new homes in the City in the next 12 months.
+We are currently experiencing a housing start growth in the City and expect to add more than 150 new homes in the City in the next 12 months.

 Employees - The City's employees are its greatest asset.
 To all that reside here, it is obvious that a lot of people have worked very hard for a long period of time to make Pendergrass what it is today.
 Employees are a vital part of the success equation.
 Like physical assets, the city must "maintain" its employees as well.
-No vacation time will be accrued by any employee in 2018.
-The city does not offer any benefits such as health or life insurance or retirement to our employees.
-To remain competitive and retain our employees, the city has to give small pay raises in the near future.
+To remain competitive and retain our employees, we are proposing a small pay increase across the board in 2020 as a cost of living increase.
 We will closely monitor our budget and determine the best time to do this.
+Employee compensation will remain a challenge especially as our region's economy remains strong.
+We face market challenges in hiring and retaining Public Safety Officials and Environmental Services Employees.

-Our goal for FY18 is to operate a government that emphasizes public safety, well maintained city parks and grounds as well as roadways, and provide a beautiful city to our citizens that we can walk and play in and be proud to call home.
+Our goal for FY2020 is to operate a government that emphasizes public safety, well maintained city parks and grounds as well as roadways, and provide a beautiful city to our citizens that we can walk and play in and be proud to call home.